 Climate of the Hawaiian Islands

-Temperature on any of the islands is mostly a function of altitude.
+Temperature on any of the Hawaiian islands is mostly a function of altitude.
 The temperature decreases with altitude at a rate of about 3˚F per 1000 ft.
 This does vary from day to day and even with the time of day, but for most visitors this is a tolerable estimate.
 A “well-mixed” atmosphere on Earth displays a lapse rate (decrease in temperature with height) of about 9.8˚C per km.
 Converting to English units gives a value of close to 5˚F per 1000 ft.
-However, in Hawaii and elsewhere the average lapse rate is closer to 6-7˚C/km and depends on the day and even time of day.
+However, in Hawaii and elsewhere the average lapse rate is closer to 6-7˚C/km (about 3˚F per 1000 ft elevation change) and depends on the day and even time of day.
 During our last descent from 10,000 ft elevation at the top of Haleakala on Maui to near sea level, taking about 45 minutes (near sunset), we saw the temperature rise from 45˚F to 77˚F. A great many tourists do not appreciate these changes, and arrive at the Haleakala summit with sandals, shorts and T-shirts.
 With the wind, many visitors who were coming to see the sunset (a popular tourist attraction – one that we don’t favor) were scrambling to get inside the upper visitor center or back into their vehicles.

 There is a common perception that the water is warm in Hawaii, and to a fair degree this is true.
 However, during winter it is not as warm as locations in the Caribbean Sea and during the summer the Gulf of Mexico is decidedly warmer.
 See the climatological maps below; during the coolest month (March) the sea surface temperature around the Hawaiian Islands is near 24˚C (about 75˚F).
 In September (typically the warmest month for water in much of the Northern Hemisphere) the Hawaiian waters are approaching 27˚C (80.6˚F).
 While this is certainly comfortable for swimming, it is still cooler than much of the tropical western Pacific – where the greatest diversity of corals and associated marine life is found.

 You can see the annual cycle of SST for the Pacific Ocean from an IRI webpage here.
-More IRI climatologies can be found here; all of these are from gridded data sets produced via the aid of assimilation models or one sort or another.
+More IRI climatologies can be found here; all of these are from gridded data sets produced via the aid of assimilation models of one sort or another.

 Another source of basic SST climatology is found at the Pacific Islands Ocean Observing System website.
 Maps of many oceanic products are found here, including three Sea Surface Temperature climatology products shown in the figures below.
 These are useful for understanding things like where to surf in Hawaii, where to swim and snorkel, and why the Hawaiian Islands are not as coral-rich as other places farther west in the Pacific Ocean.
 See the captions for each figure for more details.